Flank/mirror-goog-studio-main/bazel/sdk/README.md

 ```
 $ cd /path/to/studio-master-dev/

+# This branch name will become the topic name for your CLs so choose a unique name.
 # Of course, your branch name will be different...
 $ repo start devsdk+build-tools+19_0_3 \
     prebuilts/studio/sdk/darwin \
     prebuilts/studio/sdk/linux \